 - Hazelnuts: 18 mg

 Other foods like chia, flax, and hemp are good sources of alpha-tocopherol too.

 Beta-Tocopherol in foods (per 100 g):

 Poppy seeds: 8.3 mg

 Sunflower seeds: 1.4 mg

 Soybean oil: 0.9 mg

 The food sources of delta-tocopherol are very similar to alpha-tocopherol so refer to the above chart.

 I don’t list the Recommended Dietary Allowance here because no optimal dosage has yet been established for vitamin E.

 Your optimal dose is going to vary from my optimal dose.
-This is depending on exposures to pollutants, toxins, body weight, your diet, and more.
+This depends on exposure to pollutants, toxins, body weight, diet, and more.
 This rule also applies to all types of vitamin E.